JeffM-Code/PortfolioWork/ML/GasTurbineConsumption/README.md

 ## Info
 Using data from an experiment done using a micro gas turbine, the idea's to predict its energy usage.
 This model can then help inform decisions on the tooling itself, as its performance can be emulated virtually via a predictive ML model, so it can be tested on a different environment and the results of that test can be treated as being reasonably accurate, depending on model performance on emulating its true behavior.<br>

 Ideally more machinery or tooling can be more accurately simulated, to help inform decisions on their use, and drive business decisions.
-NVDIA seems to want to venture into simulation via ML as well (https://developer.nvidia.com/blog/develop-physics-informed-machine-learning-models-with-graph-neural-networks/), which personally I admire a lot, and am trying to eventually get simialr work done in that area as well, starting with apply ML to real-world situations through my understanding of ML.<br><br>
+NVDIA seems to want to venture into simulation via ML as well (https://developer.nvidia.com/blog/develop-physics-informed-machine-learning-models-with-graph-neural-networks/), which personally I admire a lot, and am trying to eventually get similar work done in that area too, starting with application of ML to real-world tooling or infrastructure processes through my understanding of it.<br><br>

 ### Models
 * Regression<br><br>